sotoale8/sotoale8/README.md

 • JavaScript.

-Making a full stack java Bootcamp.
+Taking a full stack java Bootcamp.

 In my free time, I like to make video games in Unity.
 Learning in the journey, by now is a hobby but I would like to make it professional.